Gujarat: Religious sites

 Religious sites play a major part in the tourism of Gujarat.
 Somnath is the first of the twelve Jyotirlingas, and is mentioned in the Rigveda.
-The Dwarakadheesh Temple, Radha Damodar Temple, Junagadh and Dakor are holy pilgrimage sites with temples dedicated to Lord Krishna.
+The Dwarkadhish Temple, Radha Damodar Temple, Junagadh and Dakor are holy pilgrimage sites with temples dedicated to Krishna.
 The Sun Temple, Modhera is a ticketed monument, handled by the Archaeological Survey of India.
-Other religious sites in state include Ambaji, Dakor, Shamlaji, Chotila, Becharaji, Mahudi, Shankheshwar etc. The Palitana temples of Jainism on Mount Shatrunjaya, Palitana are considered the holiest of all pilgrimage places by the Svetambara and Digambara Jain community.
+Other religious sites in state include Ambaji, Dakor, Shamlaji, Chotila, Becharaji, Mahudi, Shankheshwar etc. The Shatrunjaya Mahatirth of Jainism on Mount Shatrunjaya, Palitana are considered the holiest of all pilgrimage places by the Svetambara and Digambara Jain community.
 Palitana is the world's only mountain with more than 900 temples.
-The Sidi Saiyyed Mosque and Jama Masjid are holy mosques for Gujarati Muslims.
+Girnar Mahatirth is another major pilgrimage destination for Jains.